About Us

 Rachel Gumpert

-Since joining WCCNS in 2023, we have made lifelong friendships with the families and teachers of the school.
-We have had a great experience at WCCNS and are passionate about helping create a safe, supportive environment for our students and families.
+Since joining WCP in 2023, we have made lifelong friendships with the families and teachers of the school.
+We have had a great experience at WCP and are passionate about helping create a safe, supportive environment for our students and families.
 The co-op structure of our school is a unique opportunity for us to create a positive learning environment while working alongside our amazing teachers in the classroom.
-By fostering a community that cares and listens to our families and meets the needs of our children, WCCNS has had a huge impact on the local community and will continue to do so in the future.
+By fostering a community that cares and listens to our families and meets the needs of our children, WCP has had a huge impact on the local community and will continue to do so in the future.
 Our family is grateful we have found such a wonderful school for our children to attend!

 Vice President